dplewis/easyship-node/README.md

 [![npm version](https://badge.fury.io/js/easyship.svg)](https://badge.fury.io/js/easyship)
 [![Build Status](https://travis-ci.org/dplewis/easyship-node.svg?branch=add-travis-ci)](https://travis-ci.org/dplewis/easyship-node)

-You will need to [register for a Easyship account](https://easyship.com/) to use the Easyship API.
+You will need to [register for a Easyship account][easyship] to use the Easyship API.
 It's free to sign up, free to use the API.
 Only pay to print a live label, test labels are free.

 ## Installation:
 You can install this package by running the following command: